mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-job-support/job-exception.md

 title: JobException Class
 ---

-Defines the core behavior of the the base lcass that is thrown when there is a job exception.
+Defines the core behavior of the the base class that is thrown when there is a job exception.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime